andrew-ledawson/FixersDataCollectionClient/README.md

 Now whenever you visit a guide on iFixit, the metric collector code will automatically run.
 Open up your browser's devtools to see the metrics that have been tracked (printed every 10 seconds).

 FixersDataCollectionClient will autoupdate in Tampermonkey by default every 7 days.
-You can force updates either through Tampermonkey or by clicking the button above to check and install future version.
+You can force updates either through Tampermonkey or by clicking the button above to check and install future versions.